IanMadlenya/augur-node/README.md

 An augur_node does not manage your networking for you, so please verify that ports 8545 (geth rpc), 8546 (geth websockets), 8547 (augur_node) are open on your machine.

+To update a container, you can do something like:

+`docker pull ethereum/client-go:alpine-develop`

+`docker-compose up -d --no-deps --build geth`

 # endpoints
 Your cache node will have the following endpoints available:
 ## getMarketsInfo